unional/iso-error/README.md

 You can install plugins to provide special handling of the serialization.

+The following example provides a plugin to restore the instanceof support across the physical boundary.

 ```ts
 import { IsoError } from 'iso-error'
 import { plugin, InvalidArgument } from 'iso-error-google-cloud-api'